q3769/semver-maven-plugin/README.md

 updates the original POM version `1.2.3` to `1.3.0-HOTFIX` because `1.3.0-HOTFIX` is a newer version than `1.2.3`.
 However, if the original version were `1.3.0`, then no change would have been made because, according to the SemVer precedence, the original `1.3.0` is newer than the given `1.3.0-HOTFIX`.
 (Note that a final SemVer is always newer than any labeled counterpart, regardless the label's semantics.
-That is, the final "hot fix" SemVer of `1.3.0` would be `1.3.1`, not `1.3.0-HOTFIX`.)
+That is, the final/stable "hot fix" SemVer of `1.3.0` would be `1.3.1`, not `1.3.0-HOTFIX` or `1.3.1-HOTFIX`.)

 ### Merge with another semver